JaneliaSciComp/NIDAQ.jl/README.md

 1-element Array{Symbol,1}:
  :th

-julia> NIDAQ.DAQmxCfgImplicitTiming(t.th, int32(NIDAQ.DAQmx_Val_ContSamps), uint64(1))
+julia> NIDAQ.CfgImplicitTiming(t.th, NIDAQ.Val_ContSamps, uint64(1))
 0
 ```

 Note that tasks consist of just a single field ```th```, and that this "task
 handle" is what must be passed into many low-level routines.
-One must also
+For brevity
+NIDAQ.jl strips the "DAQmx" prefix to all functions and constants in NI-DAQmx,
-take care to caste the inputs appropriately.
+and converts the latter to 32 bits.
+One must still take care to caste the
+other inputs appropriately though.

 Author